Tall arrays provide a way to work with data backed by a datastore that can

 gather.
 MATLAB automatically optimizes the queued calculations by minimizing

 the number of passes through the data.
-For more information, see Tall Arrays .
+For more information, see Tall Arrays for Out-of-Memory Data .

 For more information about integrating with big data systems or compiling tall array algorithms, see Extend Tall Arrays with Other Products.